GaetanoGeck/js-collabgraph/README.md

 Each "collaboration session" is assigned a date, an approximate duration and an array of participants.
 So far, the duration of all relevant sessions are summed up (rounded) and displayed in the nodes of the collaboration graph.

+Edges are displayed with varying styles, depending on the total collaboration time between two participants in comparison with the mean value of collabartion durations between participants and the standard deviation.

+In the example graph above, for instance, Henry and Donald spent 11 hours collaborating, which is more than the mean plus one standard deviation.
+Therefore, the edge between Henry and Donald is thicker than the other edges.

 ## Development notes

 In this first prototype,
-- the dates are ignored (i.e. all sessions are relevant);
+- the dates are ignored (i.e. all sessions are relevant) and
-- highlighting of nodes and edges depends on collaborations in an either/or fashion only and
 - the style of the collaborator numbers varies between none/one/multiple collaborators only.

 This tool uses [mxgraph](https://jgraph.github.io/mxgraph/).
 See the project's page for more details on browser requirements.